DataScienceScotland/June_Agricultural_Census/README.md

 B2 combines the census (Ags) data and the SAF data to make the combined dataset, as known as JAC.
 B2 is B5 and B10 (from SAS project).

+C6-C9 - markdown for flagged errors in SAF dataset.